Tonari wa Nani o Kūhitozo

 Tonari wa Nani o Kūhitozo (トナリはなにを食う人ぞ) is a Japanese manga series written and illustrated by Yuki Fujitsuka.
 It was originally published as a one-shot in Hakusensha's shōjo manga magazine LaLa in July 2014.
 It was later serialized in the Ane LaLa magazine from January 2015 to March 2017.
 A sequel manga, titled Tonari wa Nani o Kūhitozo Horoyoi, began serialization on the Manga Park website in April 2018.

+Plot

+Suzuna Inaba moves to Tokyo to attend university and seek accommodation.
+As she gets there, she wants to make a great first impression, but she suddenly runs out of money and becomes exhausted.
+Luckily for her, her university classmate Harumi Seto comes to her rescue with food, and teachers her how to cook for herself.

 Publication

 Written and illustrated by Yuki Fujitsuka, Tonari wa Nani o Kūhitozo was originally published as a one-shot in Hakusensha's shōjo manga magazine LaLa on July 24, 2014.
-It was later serialized in the Ane LaLa magazine from January 5, 2015 to March 3, 2017.
-Its chapters were collected in three volumes from September 4, 2015 to July 5, 2017.
+It was later serialized in the Ane LaLa magazine from January 5, 2015, to March 3, 2017.
+Its chapters were collected in three volumes from September 4, 2015, to July 5, 2017.

 A sequel manga, titled Tonari wa Nani o Kūhitozo Horoyoi, began serialization on Hakusensha's Manga Park manga website on April 5, 2018.
-The sequel's chapters have been collected into thirteen volumes as of April 4, 2025.
+The sequel's chapters have been collected into fifteen volumes as of September 4, 2026.